rgrannell1/geo-dbscan/README.md

 ## Motivation

-Node.js has a few DBScan libraries, but none of them were quite right for me. `dbscan_gps` is good but it has a weird callback interface (it's syncronous!) and error-handling, and the performance is horrible when `n > 5,000`.
+Node.js has a few DBScan libraries, but none I found worked well. `dbscan_gps` is good but it has a weird callback interface (it's syncronous!) and error-handling, and the performance is horrible when `n > 5,000`.
 In comparison, geo-dbscan is:

-- **faster**: `geo-dbscan` uses spatial indexing to speed up neighbour searches
+- **fast**: `geo-dbscan` uses spatial indexing to speed up neighbour searches
 - **flexible**: `geo-dbscan` lets you provide an accessor to retrieve longitude-latitude coordinates so you don't need to alter your data-model

 ## Background